ProGet: Your Private NuGet Server or Proxy

 Additional Features for Efficiency and Safety

-Keep your NuGet packages separated by team or by quality without the awkward, time-consuming transfer between feeds.
+Keep your NuGet packages separated by team or by quality without difficult, time-consuming package-sharing.
 Package promotion copies a package between feeds in just three clicks.
 And a package promotion pipeline restricts the ‘promote to’ feed, adding an extra layer of privilege controls.

-Further delineate production-ready packages while keeping packages immutable with repackaging.
-Once a package has passed prerelease testing, ProGet lets you easily repackage it as release-quality—so that exactly what was tested goes to production.
+Further indicate production-ready packages while keeping packages immutable with repackaging.
+Once a package has passed pre-release testing, ProGet lets you easily repackage it as release-quality—so that exactly what was tested goes to production.

 License Detection and Blocking

 In the world of GPL-3, protecting yourself protect yourself and your organization from liability and litigation is paramount.
 License detection and blocking in ProGet reads package metadata to alert you of licenses present.
 You can then configure ProGet to block (or allow) certain license types, like GNU-3.